 The view is an interesting one as you paddle amongst a flooded forest; a remnant of a time before the dam was created.
 As no powered boats are allowed on the dam, this is the perfect place to settle into the rhythmical peace of a long swim or paddle.

 Canoes suitable for carrying you and your camping gear can be hired locally and can be dropped off and picked up at your start and endpoints.
 There is also interesting hiking in the national park with ruined buildings and roads from bygone years to discover, all of which can, of course, be punctuated by swims in the lake.

 Campgrounds accessible on foot are at Acacia Flat and Beehive Point, both of which are very simple with just a drop toilet, lots of beautiful bush and easy access to the water to make going for a dip an integral part of your stay.

 Making swimming the focus of our adventures has opened up nooks and crannies of the landscape that otherwise might have passed under our radar and has added value to many a bushwalk.

 Like dipping into another dimension, immersion transports us out of the ordinary and gives us new perspective.
 And it opens something up inside us too, a sense of being fully alive (especially when the water is cold!) and of being fully present to the wonders of the Aussie landscape.

 Maybe you already hike with swimmers and a towel in your backpack, just in case, or maybe this is the first time you’ve ever considered swimming outdoors.
 Either way, we hope we’ve inspired you to take the plunge and make your next adventure a wild swimming one.

-All photos by Andy Lewis
+Photos by Andy Lewis